jordanfb/PicoCADToolKit/README.md

 - Fixed color palette conversion color weights
 - Add support for loading pngs that aren't using the standard RGB format (for instance indexed).

+## v0.9.0

+- Resolved a number of issues including:
+	- fixed UV unwrapping faces
+	- improved math for unwrapping faces with two vertices
+	- made most of the UV editing tools apply only to selected objects
+- added UV shift tool to adjust the position of UVs of an object
+- added horizontal and vertical UV flip
+- added tool to minimize UV file size if the object is using face colors

 # Thanks:

 Thanks so much to Johan Peitz [Twitter: @johanpeitz](https://twitter.com/johanpeitz) for making picoCAD and inspiring this project!